tehom/firrtl-dbg/README.md

 are, you probably don't need this package.

 The entry point is 'firrtl-dbg'.
 You need to have already set up a REPL in Scala.
-Experiment on the usual guinea-pig project GCD, which already has one.
+Experiment on the usual guinea-pig project GCD, which already has a REPL.
+By default the correct command for GCD's REPL is already at the top of the history list, but you'll have to point it towards the right directory (the one that build.sbt lives in)

 Instructions for setting up and using the FIRRTL REPL itself can be found at